1JonaB1/Wordclock/README.md

 - Confiurable over Webinterface
 - OTA Updates in the Webinterface
 - No need for Hardcoding credentials
-- Smooth Dimming
+- Smooth Dimming which is stepless

 Plans for the Future:
-- Dimming without steps (calculate best brightness)
 - change LED color and other thinks over Webinterface
 - Photoresistor calibration